aniketpathak028/zettelkasten/content/3-Resources/tech/k8s/deployment.md

 ```

 Note:
-- when there is any issue in the k8s cluster always check the deployment Events to get info
+- when there is any issue in the k8s cluster always check the deployment events with the describe command to get info
-- deployments have a default spec.strategy of RollingUpdate and Recreate
+- deployments have a default spec.strategy of RollingUpdate
 - RollingUpdate means the deployment updates pods in a rolling update fashion (gradually scale down the old ReplicaSets and scale up the new one)
 - while the Recreate strategy means all existing Pods are killed before new ones are created

 this is how a deployment yaml file looks 👇